To make a roasted leg of lamb, simply rub it with olive oil and spices, then cook it to medium-rare (135°F) in a 375°F oven.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Preheat your oven to 425°F. Roast the lamb for 15 minutes in the 425°F oven.
+Preheat your oven to 425°F. Roast the lamb for 15 minutes in the 425°F oven.
 This initial high-heat roasting will brown the fat cap.
-(Photo 5).

-- Lower the oven temperature to 375°F and continue roasting until an instant-read thermometer inserted in the thickest part and not touching the bone registers 135°F for medium-rare.
+Lower the oven temperature to 375°F and continue roasting until the thermometer alerts you that the lamb is done.
 This should take about 1 hour and 20 minutes (20 minutes per pound).
-(Photo 5).

-- Remove the lamb from the oven, cover it loosely with foil, and allow it to rest for 20 minutes before carving.
-(Photo 6).
+Remove the lamb from the oven, cover it loosely with foil, and allow it to rest for 20 minutes before slicing and serving.

 Expert Tips

-- If your lamb is bigger than 4 lb. it will need to spend more time in the 375F oven - as mentioned above, about 20 minutes per pound after the initial 15 minutes at 425F.
-If this is the case, it's a good idea to loosely cover it with foil after it's spent about an hour and a half in the oven.
+- If your lamb is larger than 4 pounds, it will need to spend more time in the 375°F oven - as mentioned above, about 20 minutes per pound after the first 15 minutes at 425°F. In this case, loosely cover it with foil after it's spent about an hour and a half in the oven.
 Otherwise, the top could get too dark.

-- If the roast is significantly larger than 4 lb. (say, 6 lb.), you can increase the olive oil and spices by 25%.
+- If the roast is significantly larger than 4 pounds, increase the olive oil and spices accordingly.
+So, for example, if your lamb is 6 pounds, increase them by 50%.

-- As with all roasts, it's important to allow the meat to rest for at least 15 minutes before slicing it.
+- As with all roasts, allowing the meat to rest for at least 15 minutes before slicing is important.
 You want to give the juices a chance to settle and redistribute before you cut into the meat.
 There's nothing more depressing to a foodie than cutting into a juicy piece of meat and watching all the yummy juices escape to the cutting board.

 Recipe FAQs

 Roasting is the best method.
-This cut of meat has a wonderful fat cap and cooking it in the oven browns it nicely.
+This cut of meat has a beautiful fat cap, and cooking it in the oven browns it nicely.

-You want to make sure that the meat stays medium-rare (although I should note that the USDA says you should cook roasts to medium).
+You want to ensure the meat stays medium-rare (although the USDA says you should cook roasts to medium).

 Any more than that, especially if it's cooked to more than medium, and it becomes dry and tough and loses much of its flavor.
-So it's best to use a meat thermometer when roasting.
+So it's best to use an oven-safe meat thermometer when roasting - the type of thermometer that beeps to alert you when the lamb has reached the desired internal temperature.

 Serving Suggestions